-Laxalt is a father, husband, and fourth-generation native Nevadan.
-He is a former Lieutenant in the United States Navy, where he was trained as a prosecutor and legal advisor.
-While in the Navy, Laxalt served as a Judge Advocate General and volunteered to serve in a combat zone in Iraq at Forward Operating Base Camp Victory.
-Laxalt’s team was in charge of more than 20,000 detainees during the Surge, keeping our troops and the world safer by assisting with the detention and prosecution of thousands of war criminals and terrorists.
-For his exemplary service, Laxalt was awarded the Joint Service Commendation Medal and the Iraq Campaign Medal, and his Unit was awarded the Joint Meritorious Unit Award.
+Adam is a father, husband, and fourth-generation native Nevadan.
+He is a former Lieutenant in the United States Navy.
+While in the Navy, Adam volunteered to serve in a combat zone in Iraq at Forward Operating Base Camp Victory.
+His team was in charge of more than 20,000 detainees during the Surge, keeping our troops and the world safer by assisting with the detention and prosecution of thousands of war criminals and terrorists.
+For his exemplary service, Adam was awarded the Joint Service Commendation Medal and the Iraq Campaign Medal, and his Unit was awarded the Joint Meritorious Unit Award.

 For All Nevadans